johannesboyne/node-stl/README.md

 [![CircleCI](https://circleci.com/gh/johannesboyne/node-stl.svg?style=svg)](https://circleci.com/gh/johannesboyne/node-stl)

-Parse *STL* files with Node.js and get volume, weight, the bounding box, and the center of mass.
+Parse *STL* files with Node.js and get volume, weight, the bounding box, the center of mass and whether it is watertight or not.

 ## example